Ohio Valley Premier League

 The Ohio Valley Premier League (OVPL) is a USASA-affiliated league through US Club Soccer that includes teams from Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia.
 The regular season of the OVPL runs May through July.
-It is the only premier U23 adult amateur league in the region.

 The men's division was announced in November 2019 and the women's division was announced in February 2020.
 Both were due to begin play in summer 2020.
 Due to the COVID-19 pandemic, the summer season was cancelled and a fall season was started.
 In 2021, the OVPL also hosted a spring season.

 Background

 The OVPL is a competitive soccer circuit to offer the only amateur competition throughout the Ohio Valley (Indiana, Kentucky, Ohio, Pennsylvania, West Virginia) region.

 The Ohio Valley Premier League (OVPL) has received sanctioning from US Club Soccer and is set to kick off in May 2020.
 A first of its kind in the region, the OVPL will seek to provide a competitive league for players of all ages, beginning with a competitive amateur men's division.

 As a league, the OVPL will operate within Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia to help local communities grow the beautiful game through competitive matches and local soccer culture.
 The amateur men's division allows for players as young as sixteen (16) years old to compete in a structure that provides an opportunity for competition in the country's longest-running tournament in the Lamar Hunt US Open Cup.
 Due to the structure of the OVPL, no players will jeopardize amateur status within their youth clubs, high schools, or universities.

 With the sanctioning of the OVPL through US Club Soccer, the regionalized league is a first of its kind for the Ohio Valley area.